blaycoder/carbon-emission-tracker/README.md

 * SHIVAM PRATEL

-## Problem Statement
-How can we create awareness of carbon individuals emmit in their daily lives?

-## Problem Solution
-The carbon emission tacker tracks and gives the result of carbon individuals emmit in their daily lives in respect to their daily activities

 ## Challenges faced
 * Find a good API that could help in acheiving the solution
 * Connecting the selected option to its API